Are you down with DCA?

 I have had a couple home runs over the years.
 Apple and Microsoft, which represent the lions share of my individual stock portfolio have had tremendous returns on investment.
 As the bull market has raged over the last couple of years, I have been sitting on more and more cash waiting for an opportunistic entry point into more Microsoft and Apple that just doesn’t materialize.
 This is market timing and I know it is a bad idea.

-I kick myself for not starting a new stock position that takes a quick dip to only have a strong bounce.
-In those situations, I experience the highs an lows of an individual stock picker that is not all that different than the emotions of a gambler.
+I kick myself for not starting a new stock position that takes a quick dip, only to have a strong bounce.
+In those situations, I experience the highs an lows of an individual stock picker.
+Not all that different than the emotions of a gambler.
+Am I right?

 The Clear Winner